apexDev37/Algorithms/README.md

 - **templates**: Directory providing question templates for different programming languages.

 ##### Files
-- algorithm.txt: A text file containing sequential logical steps (pseudocode) to solving a single problem.
+- **algorithm.txt**: A text file containing sequential logical steps (pseudocode) to solving a single problem.
-- main.py: Contains the solution translation and code according to a specific algorithm.
+- **main.py**: Contains the solution translation and code according to a specific algorithm.
-- problem.md: Contains the technical question on HackerRank provided in markdown format.
+- **problem.md**: Contains the technical question on HackerRank provided in markdown format.
-- solution.py: Contains the solution code that passes all tests on the HackerRank platform.
+- **solution.py**: Contains the solution code that passes all tests on the HackerRank platform.
-- test.py: Contains all tests for the solution code in the main.py for a given question.
+- **test.py**: Contains all tests for the solution code in the main.py for a given question.

 ### Work Flow
 Follow this section to get started working on technical coding questions locally.